SEC, FINRA to review Facebook issues, Nasdaq sued

-Two top U.S. financial regulators said the issues around the initial public offering of Facebook should be reviewed, putting fresh pressure on the company, its embattled lead underwriter and the Nasdaq.
+May 22 Two top U.S. financial regulators called for a review of the initial public offering of Facebook (FB.O) last week, putting fresh pressure on the company, its embattled lead underwriter and the Nasdaq.

-After Friday's nearly flat close and Monday's 11 percent plunge, Facebook shares closed 8.9 percent lower at $31 (19.67 pounds) on volume of 101 million shares.
-At that price the company has shed more than $19 billion in market capitalization from its $38-per-share offering price last week.
+After Friday's nearly flat close and Monday's 11 percent plunge, Facebook shares were down 8 percent at $31.28 in late afternoon trading on heavy volume of 88 million shares.
+At that price the company has shed more than $17 billion in market capitalization from its $38-per-share offering price last week.

-JPMorgan Chase and Goldman Sachs, which were also underwriters on the deal, each revised their estimates during Facebook's IPO road show as well, according to sources familiar with the situation.
+JPMorgan Chase (JPM.N) and Goldman Sachs (GS.N), which were also underwriters on the deal, each revised their estimates during the road show as well, according to sources familiar with the situation.
+"The allegations, if true, are a matter of regulatory concern" to the Financial Industry Regulatory Authority and to the SEC, FINRA's Rick Ketchum told Reuters.
+[ID:nL1E8GMAJO]

-Reuters reported that Morgan Stanley selectively disclosed the change in Facebook estimates, which drew the attention of the main regulator of U.S. brokerages.

-"That's a matter of regulatory concern to us and I'm sure to the SEC," said Richard Ketchum, the Financial Industry Regulatory Authority's chairman and chief executive.
-"And without saying whether it's us or the SEC, we will collectively be focusing on it."

-Securities and Exchange Commission Chairman Mary Schapiro said investors should be confident in investing, but she conceded there were questions to answer as well.
+Securities and Exchange Commission Chairman Mary Schapiro said investors should be confident in investing, but she conceded there were questions to answer.

 STILL OVERVALUED?